nsidc/pmesdr/README.md

 module assumes that the caller has provided a CETB "template" file, with most of the required general CETB metadata defined prior to run time.
 The cetb_file methods determine the specific metadata to use and set the remaining output metadata at run-time.
-The python notebook, `ipython_notebooks/Create CETB file template.ipynb`, is used to create and/or modify CETB template files, which are saved in the `src/prod/cetb_file/templates/` directory.
+The ipython notebook, `ipython_notebooks/Create CETB file template.ipynb`, is used to create and/or modify CETB template files, which are saved in the `src/prod/cetb_file/templates/` directory.

 #### utils